Brant/django-mub/settings.md

 MUB_MINIFY = True # this will force mub to always compile/minify
 {% endhighlight %}

-Presumably you develop with ```DEBUG = True```, changing it to ```True``` when deployed to production.
+Presumably you develop with ```DEBUG = False```, changing it to ```True``` when deployed to production.
 The default setting will then leave your CSS and JS as individual files during development and compile/minify them in production.

 Regardless of whether you use minification or not, the order of the files will be consistent.